 We also offer several dual-degree programs offered in conjunction with other Schools at CGU, such as the M.B.A./M.A. or the M.B.A./Ph.D. program with the Drucker School of Management, and the Master's of Public Health/M.A. with the School of Community and Global Health.

 Non-Residential Certificate Program in Evaluation

-SBOS offers select applicants a high-quality, competency-based certificate program, which can be completed from anywhere in the world.
+DBOS offers select applicants a high-quality, competency-based certificate program, which can be completed from anywhere in the world.
 Follow this link for details about our evaluation certificate program.

-SBOS offers professional development workshops in Evaluation and Applied Research Methods for those seeking continuing education.
+DBOS offers professional development workshops in Evaluation and Applied Research Methods for those seeking continuing education.
 We regularly sponsor and organize symposia that bring together leading experts from around the world to discuss cutting edge topics in applied psychological science.

 A panel of internationally recognized scholars debate "What Constitutes Credible Evidence in Evaluation and Applied Research Methods".
 (From left to right: Michael Scriven, Gary Henry, Leonard Bickman, Sandra Mathison, Jennifer Greene, Thomas Schwandt, and Sharon Rallis.)

 We currently have over 150 students engaged in evaluation through their classes, projects, and work.
 Some are working on evaluation as their primary area of study, others are working on their M.A. co-concentration in evaluation, and others are working on evaluations as part of their Ph.D. studies.